-Estate: All real estate, personal property and other assets that a person owns.
+Estate: All real estate, personal property, and other assets that a person owns.

 Estate Planning: An area of law to help people decide how their property should be distributed after their death.
-It can include decisions incorporated into legal documents such as Wills, trusts, powers of attorney, and advanced medical directives.
+It can include decisions incorporated into legal documents such as wills, trusts, powers of attorney, and advanced medical directives.

-Executor: The person named in a Will to carry out the terms of the Will and administer the decedent’s estate (i.e., pay any debts of decedent, file tax returns, distribute estate assets pursuant to the terms of the Will.
-If no Will exists or no executor is named in the Will, an Administrator can be appointed by a court or the county Surrogate.
+Executor: The person named in a Will to carry out the terms of the Will and administer the decedent’s estate (i.e., pay any debts of the decedent, file tax returns, distribute estate assets pursuant to the terms of the Will.
+If no Will exists or no executor is named in the Will, an Administrator can be appointed by a court or the County Surrogate.